Time travel claims and urban legends: Smartphone in an 1860 painting

-Some online viewers claimed that an 1860 painting by Austrian artist Ferdinand Georg Waldmüller titled The Expected depicted a woman holding and staring down at a mobile phone while strolling along a path in the countryside.
-However, art experts debunked these claims and stated that the alleged mobile phone the woman was holding in the painting was actually a prayer book.
+Some online viewers claimed that an 1860 painting by Austrian artist Ferdinand Georg Waldmüller titled The Expected depicted a woman holding a mobile phone and staring down at it while strolling along a country path.
+However, art experts debunked these claims, stating that the alleged mobile phone the woman was holding in the painting was actually a prayer book.

 Alleged time-travel technology

 Die Glocke

 Die Glocke ("The Bell") is a purported Nazi time machine that was supposedly part of a flying saucer.

 The Chronovisor

 Italian Benedictine monk Pellegrino Ernetti claimed to have used a time viewer that could film the past without sound.
 Using this device, which he called the "chronovisor", he allegedly was able to obtain a photograph of the Crucifixion of Jesus and view other scenes from ancient Rome, such as a performance of the lost play Thyestes.

 Author Paul J. Nahin has suggested that a short story by Horace Gold (using the pen name Dudley Dell) called "The Biography Project" published in Galaxy Science Fiction magazine might have provided the inspiration for Ernetti's claim.

-According to Guardian writer Mark Pilkington: "Ernetti's glory was short lived.
+According to Guardian writer Mark Pilkington: "Ernetti's glory was short-lived.
 Another magazine revealed that Christ was a reversed image of a postcard from the Santuario dell'Amore Misericordioso, in the town of Collevalenza.
 More recently, doubt has been cast on his 'transcription' of Thyestes, and an apparent deathbed confession has also surfaced."